Forgiveness, Women & Oaths

 There is another reason marriage without divorce became important among the Nazareans.
 Although purity was high on the list of objectives, it seems true that the continued relationship between masculine and feminine essences was also a significant goal.
 The coming together in union, sexually or socially, shares masculine/feminine essence and nature.
 The spiritual growth of both partners continues until the death of one, and there should be no mixing as in the case of adultery.*

 *”Jewish law about adultery technically addressed only intercourse with married women; the marital status of the man was not relevant,” from The IVP Bible Background Commentary, 2nd ed.
-John 8.7-11 releases the woman from being the only one who should be held accountable, with the men portrayed within this scripture leaving the scene.
-This transition sets a new moral standard.
+John 8.7-11 releases the woman from being the only one who should be held accountable, with the men portrayed within this scripture leaving the scene, they were convicted.
+By this interaction (Jn.
+8) this transition within scripture sets a new moral standard.

 Since family is the emphasis, both partners have a shared goal, a goal outside of self, or self-gratification.
 Service as parents and a communal social standard form the basis of the tight-knit Nazarene Essene communities.
-The desert communities of the Nazarenes were isolated, and it is noted that they held little commerce with the world.
-Avoiding temptation was considered wisdom, thus interactions with the world were limited.
+The desert communities of the Nazarenes were isolated.
+Avoiding temptation was considered wisdom, it is noted that they held little commerce with the world, thus interactions with the world were limited.

 *